 Such a brief appearance that kicks off the whole event.
 This is why you should carefully select the person for this role and follow these useful tips on how to pick the right wedding officiant, what to ask and what to look for.

-Before you commit, set up a skype call to meet your wedding celebrant.
-Planning a destination wedding has become much easier since you can meet any local Italian vendor personally through an online skype call – and it’s free for both sides so there’s no excuse not to do it!
+Before you commit, set up a skype call to meet your wedding celebrant in person (virtually).
+Planning a destination wedding has become much easier since you can meet any local Italian vendor through an online skype call – and it’s free for both sides so there’s no excuse not to do it!